Adarsh2801-r/AI---Course-Assignment/README.md

 ## Theoretical Minimum

-A Bayesian Netork is made up of
+A Bayesian Network is made up of
 1. A directed acyclic graph
 2. Set of tables associated with each node (Conditional Probability Tables / CPTs)